 The Dragon Empire is masterfully created by the people over at Pelgrane Press.
 In many ways, it reminds me very much of Tolkien’s work in Middle Earth; A rich history with many things to discover and explore, but just enough to keep you interested.
 Both settings encourage creating your own stories to fill in the gaps.
-It goes without saying that these two settings are insanely different, but as we all know clearly interplay off of one another.
-Thanks again, Tolkien, for creating fantasy as we know it.
+It goes without saying that these two settings are insanely different, but as we all know they’re inherently related by gebre.
+Thanks again, Tolkien; for creating fantasy as we know it.

 Truth be told, it’s very hard to find a frame for.
 Map aside, this world has more integrated into it than some pretty imagery.
 The setting itself is deeply tied to the idea of Icons, though only in the lore talking about three Icons that aren’t major forces in the 13th Age: The Wizard King, The White Dragon and The Green Dragon.
-However, they do go into some small amount of detail as to how those Icons fell from power, and it is again done through rumors and legends.
+However, they do go into some small amount of detail as to how those Icons fell from power; and it is (again) done through rumors and legends.
 Except for the Wizard King, we know what happened to that creepy bastard.
-Much to my disdain, most of the parts of the map that I find most interesting actually aren’t covered in the book (i.e Creel, the Stalking Trees, Torin’s Glory, Bitterwood) that I really want to know more about.
-The flip side of that is that it almost seems like it was done intentionally.
+Much to my disdain, most of the parts of the map that I find most interesting actually aren’t covered in the book (i.e Creel, the Stalking Trees, Torin’s Glory, Bitterwood).
+I really want to know more about them, but perhaps that’s due to the lack of explanation.
+It almost seems like it was done intentionally.
 Simply for the purpose of giving you some names to imagine your own definitions and history as to why the said areas hold those names.

 In and of itself, that is an amazing stroke of brilliance, whether the areas have history or not.
 Things like this add to the arsenal of a GM for an open world sort of setting.
 As for points that they cover in the book, almost nothing is set in stone.
 Details for notable points on the map are nothing more than ambiguous musings of NPC cartographers and historians, speculating the historical significance of any given point.
-Pretty much, the descriptions are described to serve as adventure hooks and plot seeds for GM’s and players alike to utilize in creating their game within the Dragon Empire.
-I can’t praise it enough, beautifully done, gang.
+Pretty much, the descriptions are there to serve as adventure hooks and plot seeds for people to utilize in creating their game within the Dragon Empire.
+I can’t praise it enough; beautifully done, gang.